-To sit for the exam, you need a minimum of 135 semester hours of fully accredited coursework.
+Prior to becoming a CPA, you need to sit for the CPA exam, you need a minimum of 135 credit hours of fully accredited coursework.
 The full requirement for your license is 150, so be prepared to show that you are enrolled for the remaining 15 hours.
-However, you might as well take the remaining time to prepare for the exam.
+However, you might as well take the remaining time to prepare for the CPA exam.
 Keep in mind that each part has a pass rate around 50% and you must take and pass all four sections in 18 months or less.

-You can take the exams in any order you wish, so work on a successful strategy for taking the test.
+CPA candidates can take the CPA exam in any order, so work on a successful strategy for taking the test.
 That is, you might save your most difficult tests for later, thus allowing yourself as much time as possible to study.
 Alternatively, you could take the more difficult parts first so that you can get a feel and then have enough time left to retake them, if needed.

-There are hefty fees associated with the exam, as well.
+There are hefty fees associated with the CPA exam, as well.
 The fee breakdown is as follows:

 |Auditing and Attestation||$193.45|